 Parathion has negative impacts on ecosystems as it is toxic to aquatic life, bees, and certain small mammals.

 Tetrachlorvinphos, or TCVP, is an insecticide used to eradicate lice, flies, insect larvae on livestock, and fleas and ticks on pets.
-TCVP typically comes in a dust, pellet, or pet collar form.
+TCVP typically comes in dust, pellet, or pet collar form.

 Low exposure to TCVP can result in skin irritation and the development of a skin allergy.
 Inhaling TCVP can cause coughing, shortness of breath, and extreme amounts of inhaled TCVP can cause a fluid build-up in the lungs which will need medical attention.